ch1c0t/makepwa/readme.md

 and then use

 ```
-makepwa new pwa0
+makepwa new NAME [TEMPLATE]
 ```

-to create the directory named "pwa0" and a new project inside of it.
+to create a new PWA project inside of the directory named NAME.
+For example, `makepwa new pwa0`.

+Optionally, you can also pass a TEMPLATE.
+For example, `makepwa new pwa0 ReactMaterial` will create a project with React and Material-UI.
+If you don't pass a TEMPLATE, it will create a bare project without additional dependencies.

-After entering the directory with `cd pwa0`, you can use `makepwa build` and `makepwa watch`.
+After entering the directory with `cd pwa0`, you can use `npm start` to start a development session.

-`makepwa build` creates the `dist` directory with a compiled bundle.

-`makepwa watch` does `makepwa build` first, and then watch for changes and rebuild the project continuously.